integrated-inferences/CausalQueries/cran-comments.md

-This is a patch release fixing flagged documentation issues and a minor bug.
+This is a resubmit of a patch release fixing documentation issues and a bug in `realise_outcomes()`.

+**Invalid URI issue is resolved:**

+   Found the following (possibly) invalid file URI:
+     URI: Redirect-URL
+       From: README.md

+This "Redirect-URL" is not an URL.

 ## Test environments